juliabresolin/gostack-challenges/readme.md

 This repository contains all the resolutions of the challenges proposed during <b><a href="https://github.com/Rocketseat">@Rocketseat</a></b> GoStack bootcamp.

-The description of each challenge you encounter within the `readme.md` of earch directory.
 <br><br>

 ## <img src=".docs/label.svg" width="18px">&nbsp; List of challenges